keith-col/AI_ML_Capstone/README.md

 Last week was unremarkable with no new maxima achieved.
 For Week 10, I focus on hyperparameter refinement while staying in exploitation mode.
 I also stop using experimental models like ensemble NNs, shifting back to more stable methods to maximise gains in the final stretch of the project.

 *Week 11* <br />
+Week 10 output was a very strong one with three new maximums achieved across different functions.
+The refined hyperparameters—particularly lowered beta values and increased candidate resolution—helped the Gaussian Process model exploit local peaks more effectively.
+For next query, I continue this exploitative approach, focusing on fine-tuning known high-performing regions rather than expanding the search broadly.

 *Week 12* <br />